NorthWestern Co. (NASDAQ:NWE) Short Interest Update

 NorthWestern Co.
-(NASDAQ:NWE) saw a large increase in short interest during the month of July.
-As of July 30th, there was short interest totalling 920,100 shares, an increase of 20.3% from the July 15th total of 764,700 shares.
-Based on an average daily trading volume, of 294,900 shares, the days-to-cover ratio is currently 3.1 days.
+(NASDAQ:NWE) saw a large growth in short interest in July.
+As of July 30th, there was short interest totalling 920,100 shares, a growth of 20.3% from the July 15th total of 764,700 shares.
+Based on an average daily volume of 294,900 shares, the days-to-cover ratio is presently 3.1 days.

+NWE has been the topic of several recent analyst reports.
+KeyCorp decreased their price target on NorthWestern from $72.00 to $70.00 and set an “overweight” rating on the stock in a research note on Tuesday, July 20th.
+Wells Fargo & Company reduced their price objective on NorthWestern from $74.00 to $72.00 and set an “overweight” rating on the stock in a research note on Thursday, July 29th.
+Zacks Investment Research lowered NorthWestern from a “hold” rating to a “sell” rating in a research note on Thursday, July 22nd.
+Barclays boosted their price objective on NorthWestern from $65.00 to $71.00 and gave the stock an “equal weight” rating in a research note on Tuesday, May 25th.
+Finally, Williams Capital reissued a “buy” rating on shares of NorthWestern in a research note on Friday, April 23rd.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the stock.
+The company has an average rating of “Hold” and a consensus price target of $68.20.

+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Investors of record on Wednesday, September 15th will be issued a $0.62 dividend.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+This represents a $2.48 dividend on an annualized basis and a yield of 3.84%.
+NorthWestern’s dividend payout ratio is presently 74.03%.

-In other news, CEO Robert C. Rowe sold 3,000 shares of the firm’s stock in a transaction on Tuesday, June 22nd.
-The stock was sold at an average price of $62.16, for a total transaction of $186,480.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, VP Bobbi L. Schroeppel sold 1,100 shares of the firm’s stock in a transaction on Thursday, August 5th.
-The shares were sold at an average price of $62.55, for a total value of $68,805.00.
+In other news, VP Bobbi L. Schroeppel sold 1,100 shares of NorthWestern stock in a transaction that occurred on Thursday, August 5th.
+The stock was sold at an average price of $62.55, for a total transaction of $68,805.00.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CEO Robert C. Rowe sold 3,000 shares of NorthWestern stock in a transaction that occurred on Tuesday, June 22nd.
+The stock was sold at an average price of $62.16, for a total value of $186,480.00.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.17% of the company’s stock.
+1.17% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Federated Hermes Inc. increased its position in NorthWestern by 1.4% in the 1st quarter.
-Federated Hermes Inc. now owns 13,328 shares of the company’s stock worth $868,000 after buying an additional 181 shares during the period.
-CWM Advisors LLC boosted its stake in NorthWestern by 3.1% in the second quarter.
-CWM Advisors LLC now owns 7,260 shares of the company’s stock worth $437,000 after purchasing an additional 220 shares in the last quarter.
-Ziegler Capital Management LLC boosted its stake in NorthWestern by 1.2% in the second quarter.
-Ziegler Capital Management LLC now owns 19,538 shares of the company’s stock worth $1,177,000 after purchasing an additional 240 shares in the last quarter.
-O Shares Investment Advisers LLC raised its position in shares of NorthWestern by 3.6% during the first quarter.
-O Shares Investment Advisers LLC now owns 7,283 shares of the company’s stock worth $475,000 after acquiring an additional 251 shares during the last quarter.
-Finally, Keybank National Association OH raised its position in shares of NorthWestern by 3.0% during the second quarter.
-Keybank National Association OH now owns 10,040 shares of the company’s stock worth $605,000 after acquiring an additional 290 shares during the last quarter.
-85.85% of the stock is currently owned by institutional investors.
+Several institutional investors have recently made changes to their positions in the business.
+BlackRock Inc. boosted its position in shares of NorthWestern by 2.8% during the second quarter.
+BlackRock Inc. now owns 7,706,135 shares of the company’s stock worth $464,064,000 after buying an additional 207,707 shares during the period.
+Vanguard Group Inc. boosted its position in shares of NorthWestern by 1.4% during the second quarter.
+Vanguard Group Inc. now owns 5,213,585 shares of the company’s stock worth $313,962,000 after buying an additional 71,934 shares during the period.
+Price T Rowe Associates Inc. MD boosted its position in NorthWestern by 68.9% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 1,923,985 shares of the company’s stock valued at $115,862,000 after purchasing an additional 784,886 shares during the last quarter.
+Victory Capital Management Inc. boosted its position in NorthWestern by 33.3% during the second quarter.
+Victory Capital Management Inc. now owns 1,687,382 shares of the company’s stock valued at $101,615,000 after purchasing an additional 421,935 shares during the last quarter.
+Finally, State Street Corp boosted its position in NorthWestern by 2.2% during the second quarter.
+State Street Corp now owns 1,593,155 shares of the company’s stock valued at $95,940,000 after purchasing an additional 33,580 shares during the last quarter.
+Institutional investors own 85.85% of the company’s stock.

-NorthWestern (NASDAQ:NWE) last issued its quarterly earnings data on Monday, July 26th.
-The company reported $0.72 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.46 by $0.26.
-The business had revenue of $298.22 million for the quarter, compared to the consensus estimate of $275.31 million.
-NorthWestern had a return on equity of 9.33% and a net margin of 14.18%.
-The firm’s revenue was up 10.7% compared to the same quarter last year.
-During the same period last year, the business earned $0.43 EPS.
-On average, equities research analysts predict that NorthWestern will post 3.58 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 15th will be given a $0.62 dividend.
-This represents a $2.48 annualized dividend and a yield of 3.84%.
-The ex-dividend date is Tuesday, September 14th.
-NorthWestern’s dividend payout ratio is currently 74.03%.

-NWE has been the topic of a number of research analyst reports.
-Zacks Investment Research lowered NorthWestern from a “hold” rating to a “sell” rating in a report on Thursday, July 22nd.
-Barclays lifted their target price on NorthWestern from $65.00 to $71.00 and gave the stock an “equal weight” rating in a report on Tuesday, May 25th.
-KeyCorp lowered their target price on NorthWestern from $72.00 to $70.00 and set an “overweight” rating on the stock in a report on Tuesday, July 20th.
-Williams Capital reaffirmed a “buy” rating on shares of NorthWestern in a report on Friday, April 23rd.
-Finally, Wells Fargo & Company decreased their price target on NorthWestern from $74.00 to $72.00 and set an “overweight” rating for the company in a research report on Thursday, July 29th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and a consensus target price of $68.20.

 NorthWestern Company Profile